<< Yesterday

 2008 In a three-team trade, the Red Sox finally accomplished the much-anticipated departure of Manny Ramirez to LA., dealing Craig Hansen and Brandon Moss to the Pirates.
 The Bucs send Jason Bay to the Red Sox, with the Dodgers' Andy LaRoche and Bryan Morris going to Pittsburgh.

-2009 In a stunning last-minute deal, the White Sox obtain Jake Peavy from the Padres for four pitching prospects, Clayton Richard, Aaron Poreda, Dexter Carter, and Adam Russell.
-The 2007 NL Cy Young Award winner, presently on the disabled list, had previously refused to waive his no-trade clause to join Chicago in a similar deal proposed in May.
+2009 In a stunning last-minute deal, the White Sox obtain Jake Peavy from the Padres for four pitching prospects: Clayton Richard, Aaron Poreda, Dexter Carter, and Adam Russell.
+The 2007 NL Cy Young Award winner, currently on the disabled list, had previously refused to waive his no-trade clause to join Chicago in a similar deal proposed in May.

 2009 The Marlins acquire Nick Johnson from the Nationals in exchange for left-handed pitching prospect Aaron Thompson.
 The 30-year-old injury-prone first baseman's ability to get on base should provide more scoring opportunities for a Florida team vying for a wild-card berth.